larsoliverdam/nmit/_pages/PRJ70x.md

 We are also in the process of building a new public site/platform to connect employers and students for work placements, job opportunities, etc. There will also be information for employers - and other interested parties - regarding placement procedures, previous projects...
 During this transition there might still be some interesting and/or relevant information on the [Old PRJ70x blog](https://prj701.wordpress.com/)

+#### Project approval update
+<small>August 6 2020</small>

+Most of the proposals were uploaded from approval, Monday.
+The ones with extension were uploaded  Wednesday morning.
+You proposals were discussed in our Wednesday staff meeting.
+On Friday some students will be notified of approval status.
+The rest will follow on Monday.

+Please be aware that out of your officially timetabled PRJ70x classes, only 3 of them are compulsory.
+Others will be optional.
+You can see the list of planned sessions in Moodle.
+I will also always advertise an upcoming session in advance - here and in MS Teams.

 #### Welcome to Semester 2, 2020
 <small>July 20 2020</small>